project8/psyllid/documentation/node_configurations.rst

   - "threshold-dB": float -- The threshold SNR, given as a dB factor
   - "trigger-mode": string -- The trigger mode, can be set to "single-level-trigger" or "two-level-trigger"
   - "n-spline-points": uint -- The number of points to have in the spline fit for the trigger mask

+* Available DAQ commands

+  - "update-mask" (no args) -- Switch the execution mode to updating the trigger mask
+  - "apply-trigger" (no args) -- Switch the execution mode to applying the trigger
+  - "write-mask" ("filename" string) -- Write the mask in JSON format to the given file

 * Input